Overview of Typhus, Typhoid Fever, Tuberculosis and Plague

 Disease Rampant on CA Streets

-In Los Angeles (39,000 estimated homeless), and in San Francisco there are 8,011 living in shelters, with 880,00 people sleeping on the streets, sometimes in tents, in cars or even just on the sidewalk.
+In Los Angeles (there are 39,000 estimated homeless), and in San Francisco there are 8,011 living in shelters, with 880,00 people sleeping on the streets, sometimes in tents, in cars or even just on the sidewalk.
 This is a problem that has evolved over time with little effective intervention by the government.
 There has been a large amount of money spent, but officials are far from solving the problem.

 Some of the problems include urine, feces and used needles on the street, along with rats.
-The rats are a problem because they often have fleas that carry disease.
+The rats are a problem because they often have fleas that carry diseases.
 In addition, cats and feral cats are abundant.
 Animals of any kind can prey on the rats who may be infected with the plague or they may have plague-infected fleas.

 This article is not to blame the homeless for their problems.
 This article is to talk about some dangerous diseases that have appeared due to the overcrowding on the streets.

 Typhus killed 17,000 Spanish soldiers in 1489.
 Typhus (typhus fever) is actually three types of infectious diseases that include: epidemic typhus (due to Rickettsia prowazekii) spread by body lice and is rare in U.S. Scrub typhus (Orientia tsutsugamushi spread by chiggers) and murine typhus (Rickettsia typhi) spread by fleas, which is rarely fatal, but it is in Los Angeles.

 Scrub typhus still occurs in Southeast Asia, and murine typhus happens in tropical and subtropical areas in the world.
 The flea-borne marine typhus is found in Los Angeles County each year, according to Muntu Davis, MD, MPH, a Los Angeles County Health official There is an increase in the number of people with marine typhus over the past couple of years in San Francisco as well.